kavinvalli/rita/README.md

 RITA supports authentication with email-password.

+## Ace command to create user
+`node ace create:user` prompts you fields to create a new user directly from the cli.

 ## Authorization

 Admin accounts have the `admin` property on the `User` model set to true.
 By default, all users who register via the `/auth/register` route are not admins.